 Employees at the Veterans Affairs Department worry new performance guidance means one mistake will cost them their jobs.
 Memos obtained by Federal News Radio said VA supervisors are no longer required to administer performance improvement plans.
 VA used the new VA Accountability and Whistleblower Protection Act to implement new performance guidance for most of its employees.
 Federal News Radio obtained these new memos.
 The guidance said VA supervisors are no longer required to administer performance improvement plans.
 Guidance at the Veterans Benefits Administration gave employees up to two months to improve performance, or risk a demotion or removal.
 VBA employees can only have one performance deficiency a year.
 (Federal News Radio)

 Two senators want to know how agencies are enforcing the Office of Management and Budget’s travel policies.
-Senators Gary Peters (D-Mich.) and Jodi Ernst (R-S.D.) asked OMB Director Mick Mulvaney how agencies are abiding by OMB travel guidance, and how it’s overseeing agency official travel.
+Senators Gary Peters (D-Mich.) and Sen. Joni Ernst (R-Iowa) asked OMB Director Mick Mulvaney how agencies are abiding by OMB travel guidance, and how it’s overseeing agency official travel.
 Inspectors general at four agencies have ongoing reviews of senior officials’ travel.
 The Environmental Protection Agency and the Interior, Treasury, and Veterans Affairs Departments are among the four with active IG investigations.
 (Sen. Gary Peters)